We grow garlic!

 Everyone always seems so surprised when they hear that we grow garlic and it seems that we're always answering with, "yes, we grow garlic, in Wisconsin, and it's really great too."
 And after they try it, they agree.
 So, we've decided to create this site to tell you about all the fantastic garlic that we grow here on our little farm just north of Madison, WI.
 We've been growing garlic as a hobby here for 12 years now and we really have a lot to talk about!

 Please take a few moments to look around and be sure to check out our online garlic catalog.
-We'll be telling you about the nearly one hundred eighty-two varieties of garlic we're currently growing, (it's over 200 varieties now actually) adding photos, sharing recipes for garlic and garlic scapes, and telling you about how we grow our garlic - just in case you've ever wondered about how garlic is grown or if you're looking for tips on how to grow your own garlic in a cold climate.
+We'll be telling you about the over 230 different varieties we're growing, adding photos, sharing recipes for garlic and garlic scapes, and telling you about how we grow our garlic - just in case you've ever wondered about how garlic is grown or if you're looking for tips on how to grow your own garlic in a cold climate.

 Click here to view our online catalog We do accept Paypal.